 - Your project timeline should be well-formed so breakdown your plan in weeks.
 Mention your task from 1st week to last week.

-- Your proposal is going to be the advertisement in GSoC so you need to convince your mentor giving reasons that why you are the right person for the project.
+- Your proposal is going to be an advertisement in GSoC so you need to convince your mentor to give reasons that why you are the right person for the project.

 Once you are ready with the proposal, share that with the community and ask for feedback.
 Feedback from them will help you to make your application better and will increase your chances to get shortlisted.
 After making improvements submit your final PDF and wait for results.

-Check out some below proposals and get more ideas about it.
+Check out some below proposals and get more ideas about them.